ramon-astudillo/vimbox/README.md

 If the local and remote copies differ `vimdiff` will be called instead of `vim`.
 Default is always overwrite local with remote (right side)

-Browse files using
+Browse files in a folder using

+    vimbox /path/to/

+`VimBox` autocompletes folder with

-    vimbox / + <TAB>
+    vimbox /path/ + <TAB>

-will autocomplete using local cache of registered folders.
-You can also use `vimbox /path/` or `vimbox ls /path/` to browse remote folder content.
-In offline mode this will use the local cache
+This will use cache of registered folders load from your `~/.bashrc` via the `complete` command.
+This means that new folder will only be available in the cache the next time you open a window or if you `source`.

 To create files encrypted on the dropbox side, use `-e` instead of `-f`